-And it’s true.
-Eagle Rock is the “type” of place that should have a dog park.
-Situated as it is in the City of Angels, which has a population of 3.8 million residents, there are merely nine – that’s right, only nine – off leash spaces in the entire city.
+And it’s true, Eagle Rock is the “type” of place that should have a dog park.
+Situated as it is in the City of Angels, with a population of 3.8 million residents, there are merely nine – that’s right, only nine – off-leash dog parks in the entire city.

 In 2011 residents of Eagle Rock, CA formed Dogs of the Rock.
-The group's mission is to assess the feasibility, plan, and promote the building an off-leash dog park within neighborhood bounds.
-This will be a space where residents can meet to watch their dogs play and interact.
-It will be good for the dogs, good for the humans, and good for the city.
+The group's mission was to assess the feasibility of, plan, and promote the building an off-leash dog park in the neighborhood.
+A space where residents can congregate to watch their dogs exercise, play and socialize.
+Good for the dogs, good for the humans, and good for the city.

 Supported by members of the Eagle Rock Neighborhood Council, a committee was formed to investigate the options and ascertain community support.
-The committee considered a number of possibilities, whittling it down to a prime list, including: : Eagle Rock Recreation Center, the vacant DWP land at the end of Hillmont Avenue, and underutilized space behind the swimming pool at Yosemite Recreation Center.
-Ultimately, Eagle Rock Rec Center was chosen to be the prime location.
+The committee considered a number of possibilities, whittling it down to a prime list, including Eagle Rock Recreation Center, the vacant DWP land at the end of Hillmont Avenue, and underutilized space behind the swimming pool at Yosemite Recreation Center.

 Big city dog parks by the numbers